ananyamohanty027/ResumeCraft/README.md

 2. **Install dependencies:**

-Run the following command in both the `/resume-builder` and `/resume-builder/backend` directories to install required dependencies.
+Run the following command in both the `/resume-builder` and `/resume-builder/backend` directories to install required dependencies:

 ```bash
 npm install